gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - Adds a _Zen_ mode which for a zen-like experience, disables many visual features
   - Adds _Toggle Zen Mode_ command (`gitlens.toggleZenMode`) to toggle Zen mode
 - Adds a _Review_ mode which for reviewing code, enables many visual features

+### Experimental Multi-diff Editor

+You can open changes in VS Code's new multi-diff editor.
+This requires VS Code 1.85 or later with the `multiDiffEditor.experimental.enabled` and `gitlens.experimental.openChangesInMultiDiffEditor` settings enabled.

+#### Commands using Multi-diff

+- `Open Folder Changes with Revision...` and `Open Folder Changes with Branch or Tag...` commands using the Command Palette as well as the Explorer and Source Control views
+- An inline `Open All Changes` command for commits, stashes, and comparisons in the views
+- `Open All Changes` and `Open All Changes with Working Tree` will use the new multi-diff editor when enabled

+> Note: `Open All Changes, Individually` and `Open All Changes with Working Tree, Individually` commands were added to provide access to the previous behavior.